jgregory6/resources/project.md

 ### Submission:

-1. Save all the files in project repo.
+1. Save all the files in project repository.
 Commit/push to GitHub.
 Create tag 'v2.0' for this release.
 Learn Learn [Creating releases](https://help.github.com/en/articles/creating-releases).
 2. Upload your home page (required) and any other pages (optional) to the external host.
 Add a link to your LOW page to the external host.

 ## Project Final